 How do I apply?

-The first intake of 2017 CAMS Media Accreditation has now closed, and will be re-opening mid-January.
+The second intake of 2017 CAMS Media Accreditation is currently open, and will be closing on 31 January.

 Critically photographers, videographers and journalists are required to comply with the CAMS Media Accreditation Policy and all but journalists will need to purchase a new CAMS Media Vest for each calendar year.

-We will be accepting monthly intakes for the remainder of 2016 (please note, not all vest sizes are available).
+Once the second 2017 accreditation intake closes in late January, we will be accepting monthly intakes for the remainder of 2017 (please note, not all vest sizes will be available).